 767 million – or one in ten people on the planet live in extreme poverty.
 It is a place where hunger and disease thrive; where too often children don't live to reach school age - let alone attend school, and where simple necessities like a toilet are considered a luxury.

 Ending poverty is Goal #1 of the 17 goals of the 2030 Sustainable Development Goals.
 The goals have been set by the United Nations and are a blueprint – a guide – for people, organizations, the private sector and governments all around the world to work together to achieve a better and more sustainable future for all.
-Canada has committed to the Sustainable Developments Goals (SDGs) but we lag behind other high-income countries in terms of how much we give in Canadian aid.
+Canada has committed to the Sustainable Developments Goals (SDGs) but we lag behind other high-income countries in terms of how much we give in Canadian aid (see "Why Canadian aid is important" below).
 With only 0.28% of Gross National Incomes (GNI) going to Canadian aid, we are a long way from the globally agreed upon target of 0.7%.
 To put this in perspective, that represents just 28 cents for every $100 Canadians earn.

 Investing to combat global poverty is not about being charitable.
 As a leader on the world stage, it is in Canada’s strategic interest to ensure that it continues to fund programs to support people living in poverty.
 Extreme poverty leads to country instability and has an adverse effect on the kind of systems that create healthy environments and safe communities.

-Since 1970, the United Nations target is for developed countries to give 0.7% of their gross national income to development assistance (global aid spending).
-Countries who have reached or surpassed the target of 0.7% of GNI include:
+Since 1970, the United Nations target set under Canadian leadership has been for developed countries to give 0.7% of their gross national income to development assistance (global aid spending).
+Countries who reached or surpassed the target of 0.7% of GNI 2020 included:

 Other high income countries that contribute to aid:

-Canadians are very generous and in fact, in 2013 donated $1.3 billion dollars to charitable international organizations.
-However, it does not meet the global need or stack up to the current spending by the Canadian government on aid ($5.37 billion in 2017).
 The Government of Canada can coordinate its efforts with other global governments and donors by investing Canadian aid in multilateral organizations like Gavi and the Global Fund.
-These investments are highly effective because they mobilise large-scale funding, bring specialist expertise, support innovation, can contribute effectively in conflict situations, and provide a platform for action in every country in the world - which no single country can accomplish alone.
+These investments are highly effective because they mobilise large-scale funding, bring specialist expertise, support innovation, can contribute effectively to conflict situations and provide a platform for action in every country in the world - which no single country can accomplish alone.
 If Canadian aid were replaced simply by private donations to health organizations, even the same dollar amount could not save the same number of lives that Canadian aid contributes to.
-The Canadian government can leverage money in ways that an individual Canadian are not able to.
-Learn more here and here.
+The Canadian government can leverage money in ways that an individual or corporation are not able to.

-A recent survey shows that 81 per cent of Canadians agree that Canada should do its fair share along with other countries to help developing countries.
+A 2019 survey showed that 81 per cent of Canadians agree that Canada should do its fair share along with other countries to help developing countries.
 There are currently 14,000 Canadians employed in the non-profit sector.
 There are also 2.8 million Canadians living abroad, meaning that Canadian aid supports the development of countries that Canadians also call home.
 Learn more.

 Canadian aid directly supports humanitarian efforts reacting to climate crises such as natural disasters, since climate change is a leading cause of migration and displacement.
 Since climate change disproportionately affects those living in low- and middle-income countries, Canadian aid supports those disadvantaged by the changing climate, whether in humanitarian contexts, through infrastructure, or investing in health and wellbeing.